saeeddhqan/Maryam/README.md

 # Contribution

 Contributes are welcome!
 Here is a start guide: [Development Guide](https://github.com/saeeddhqan/maryam/wiki/Development-Guide)
-You can add a new search engine to the util classes or use current search engines to write a new module.
+You can add a new search engine to the util classes or use the current search engines to write a new module.
-The best help to write a new module is by checking the current modules.
+The best help to write a new module is checking the current modules.

 ## Roadmap